gforceg/node-hound/README.md

 create a simple directory tree watcher, with lots of tests, that actually works.
 Even on Windows.

 hound is designed to be very simple, fast and reliable.
+There are no runtime dependencies outside of the standard node.js libraries.
+There is a development dependency on [Jasmine](http://pivotal.github.com/jasmine/), which is required to run the tests.

 Installation
 ------------